 I’m migrating my blog from self hosting on my shared Linux host Go Daddy domain to this shiny new version hosted by WordPress.
 I originally set it up back in October 2005 on AK Web Hosting (now out of business) and migrated ti to Go Daddy in 2006.
 It was fun learning how to do all the maintenance work.
 However the maintenance work has become drudgery and the ancient install started throwing more PHP errors than I wanted to figure out how to fix.
 After seeing ads on the TWIT network I decided to come here where I pay experts to manage the drudgery for me.

-Unfortunately I took the old site over a month ago so I couldn’t do an easy export/import.
+Unfortunately I took the old site down over a month ago so I couldn’t do an easy export/import.
 I had to restore the site to a local install, and since I didn’t take the time to make the local install accessible out side the LAN, the images didn’t come through.
 Also likely do to the character set changes over the last decade some apostrophes and quotation marks didn’t translate properly.
 I’ll be working through the old pages and fixing the quote marks and replacing the images for a while.
-Currently I’ve fixed through the end of 2008.

 We had one of our Microchip ICD3‘s fail last week so I put in a support ticket via the web site.
 I figured I wouldn’t hear back for a couple days because Microchip is right in the thick of their annual Masters engineering event.
 To my surprise they called me soon after to ask about the issue, find out if it was urgent (it wasn’t we keep a spare on hand) and to apologize in advance for possibly slower than normal responses due to the Masters event.
 Today I got a notice that a replacement ICD3 has been sent out.